aws/aws-cdk-rfcs/text/0031-integ-testing.md

   request: AwsAssertionCall.Sqs.receiveMessage({ queue: stack.publishNotifs }),
   returns: { Messages: [...] }
 });

+repoTest.run();
 ```

 ### Assertions

-`app-test` comes canned with a set of commonly used high level assertions.
+`apptest` comes canned with a set of commonly used high level assertions.

 * `AwsAssertion`: execute AWS service APIs and assert the response.
 * `InvokeLambda`: invoke an AWS Lambda Function and assert its response.